toastom/infinitweaks/README.md

 After all this, you should be able to carry on with the standard firmware upload process using the newly generated zip file.

-NOTE: Aside from `infinitweaks.sh`, any other files found in this repo you shouldn't need to touch for regular use.
-Everything can be done from the main bash script, and all other files in this repo are used by this script.
+NOTE: For a normal user, you shouldn't need to touch any files found in this repo besides `infinitweaks.sh`.
+Everything can be done from the main bash script, and all other files here are used by this script.

+Thanks for reading.
+If you want to contribute code, please know that I am fairly new to bash and Cmake, so any improvements and constructive criticism is encouraged!
+Don't be afraid to submit a PR that will help improve this project.
+Oh, and as always, file detailed bug reports in the Github Issues.